MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/use-query-parameters.md

 ```

 > [!Note]
 Not all relationships and resources support the `-Expand` query parameter.
-For example, you can expand the **directReports**, **manager**, and **memberOf** relationships on a user, but you cannot expand its **events**, **messages**, or **photo** relationships.
+For example, you can expand the **DirectReports**, **Manager**, and **MemberOf** relationships on a user, but you cannot expand its **Events**, **Messages**, or **Photo** relationships.
 Not all resources or relationships support using `-Select` on expanded items.

 ## Filter parameter

 Use the `-Filter` query parameter to retrieve just a subset of a collection.
 The `-Filter` query parameter can also be used to retrieve relationships like Members, MemberOf, TransitiveMember, and TransitiveMemberOf.

 The following example can be used to find users whose display name starts with the letter 'J' using `startsWith`.